What Clay is Best for Sculpting the Figure?

-When it comes to sculpting, choosing the right type of clay is essential, especially for beginners.
+The truth is, when it comes to learning classical sculpture, choosing the right type of clay is essential, especially for beginners.
 With a wide variety of options available, it can be overwhelming to decide which one to use.

-In this guide, I'll compare and contrast the pros and cons of three popular types of clay: air dry, water-based, and oil-based.
+In this guide, I'll compare and contrast the pros and cons of the three most common types of clay: water-based, oil-based, and air dry.
 I have personally used all three and will share some of my tips for beginners.

 Whether you're just starting out or looking to enhance your sculpting skills, this article will help you make an informed decision based on real studio experience.

-Water-based modelling clay, also known as earthenware or pottery clay, is a versatile option for creating both simple sculptures as well as intricate details and complex shapes.
+Water-based modelling clay is also known as earthenware or pottery clay, and it is a versatile option for creating both simple sculptures as well as intricate details and complex shapes.

 Its working properties are controlled by moisture which allows you to create forms very quickly when it is soft and pliable, and to refine details as the clay progressively hardens.
 It needs to be kept at the right moisture level to keep it workable and prevent cracking during the sculpting process.